Checkmk/csm/README.md

 * `cache_dir` - A string path which is used as the cache directory.
 Currently, this is used for storing the `micromamba` binary if it is downloaded by `csm` (see next option).

+* `download_micromamba` - A boolean, determines whether or not we should try to download `micromamba` if it was not found in `$PATH`.
+This is mostly useful for testing, but could be useful if you wish to ensure `csm` never downloads `micromamba` even if the one in `$PATH` should disappear.